Sudan's military seizes control in coup | DW | 25.10.2021

 The statement also said that soldiers had stormed into the state broadcaster's TV and radio headquarters in the city of Omdurman, and detained some staff.

-Demonstrations against the coup were already taking place in Khartoum and Omdurman.
+Demonstrations against the coup reportedly took place in Khartoum and nearby Omdurman.

 Footage from Al-Jazeera TV showed protesters crossing barricades and marching towards military buildings.